 WAAPA’s three main sound studios are fitted out with the latest in digital audio editing and mixing studio equipment, in line with current worldwide industry standards.
 Each suite has a specific design geared towards theatrical sound post-production, music recording/mix down and surround sound film post production, and projects can be exchanged between suites to manage the students’ workflow.

-The IT infrastructure has been dramatically improved with the addition of three Mac Pros with Pro Tools HD, Final Cut Studio and Waves Audio Effects Plugins installed.
+The IT infrastructure has been dramatically improved, with the addition of three Mac Pros with Pro Tools HD, Final Cut Studio and Waves Audio Effects Plugins installed.
 The Commercial Music Studio and Surround Sound Suites have also had software upgrades that bring all sound studios at WAAPA into line, allowing for greater compatibility between suites.

 The work stations (MBox Lab and Digi I/O lab), where students hone their skills before moving into the bigger studios, have had software and operating system updates to the latest version of Pro Tools and OSX.
 The upgrades extend the mixing capabilities of all work stations and give students the best possible ‘real world’ industry experiences.

 In September 2013, through the generosity of the Friends of the Academy, WAAPA took delivery of a new Grand MA2 lighting control console.
-This acquisition enables WAAPA to provide training on equipment that is recognised world wide as the pinnacle of state-of-the-art lighting.
+This acquisition enables us to provide training on equipment that is recognised worldwide as the pinnacle of stage lighting.
 Grand MA control consoles are used extensively in performing arts complexes, the corporate events sector, theatres, and for rock & roll touring acts across Australia and internationally.